canonical/pi-gadget/README.md

    - Install snapcraft
    - Clone the repo, switch to the appropriate build and arch branch
    - Build the gadget with snapcraft
+1. Exit the instance and obtain the snap from within the container

 Running the following commands on the Raspberry Pi will perform the above process: